gregorbj/Archive-VisionEval/api/model_system_design.md

  or NaN.
 The value is NA if the multiplier is missing.
 It is a number if the multiplier is a valid number.
 The value is NaN if the multiplier is not a valid number.
-The YEAR component is a character string that is a 4-digit representation of a year or NA if the component is missing or not a proper year.
-The UNITS component is modified to only be the units name.
+The YEAR component is a character string that is a 4-digit representation of a year or NA if the component is not a proper year.
+If the year component is missing from the UNITS specification for currency data, the model base year is substituted.
+In that case, a WARN attribute is added to the returned specifications list.
+This is read by the testModule function and written to the module test log to notify the module developer.
+After the UNITS component has been parsed and the YEAR and MULTIPLIER components extracted, the UNITS component is modified to only be the units name.

 #### Calls
+getModelState

 ### `processModuleInputs`: Process module input files